 And so we hope to increase the sustainability of this initiative by making life better for the local people as well as for the elephants.

-Freeing Banzena from Human UseOne of the first priorities for this project was relocating the recent human settlement at Lake Banzena.
-The settlement was agreeable to relocating to an area of suitable pasture if water infrastructure could be provided there.
-The relocation has been completed, along with provision of water, and training local people in managing water and pasture resources at the new site.
-ICFC supported key steps in this process, including:
+Freeing Lake Banzena from human useOne of the first priorities for this project was relocating the recent human settlement at Lake Banzena.
+The settlers were agreeable to relocating to an area of suitable pasture if water infrastructure could be provided there.
+The relocation has been completed, along with provision of water and training for managing water and pasture resources at the new site.